FAQs

 Is there an Information Desk at the Festival?

-Yes, the Info Desk is situated in our Basecamp in Abbot Hall Park, just a short 3 minute walk from the Brewery Arts Centre.
+Yes, the Info Desk is situated in our Basecamp in Abbot Hall Park, just a short 3 minute walk from the Brewery Arts.
+Inside the Basecamp there will also be an Kendal Mountain Festival Merchandise stand with posters, drink containers, baseball caps and blanckets all celebrating the 2025 Festival.

 Is there a prayer room/quiet space at the Festival?